zentyal/zentyal/docs/en/user/dns.rst

 If a query is made for one of the domains added, eBox will reply with the appropriate answer immediately.
 Otherwise, the DNS server will query the root DNS servers and will reply to the user as soon as it gets an answer.
-It is important to be aware of the fact that the nameservers configured in :menuselection:`Network --> DNS` are used by client applications to resolve names, but are not used in any way by the DNS server.
+It is important to be aware of the fact that the name servers configured in :menuselection:`Network --> DNS` are used by client applications to resolve names, but are not used in any way by the DNS server.
 If you want eBox to resolve names using its own DNS server, you have to set up